Guidebook/api-docs/source/v1/includes/_guidebook_web.md

 # Guidebook Web

+Guidebook Web is the website representation of your guide, and its settings can be controlled by the Guidebook Web `Metadata` resource.

 ## Listing Guidebook Web `Metadata` objects

 This endpoint will list all Guidebook Web `Metadata` objects that are owned by your Account.
 Typically, this endpoint is called with a `guide_id` filter such that it returns the Guidebook Web `Metadata` object associated to a lone `Guide` object that is owned by you.